-ROGER FEDERER has conquered 127 other men to stand alone on the second Sunday of a major, for 20 times in his illustrious career.
+ROGER FEDERER had conquered 127 other men to stand alone on the second Sunday of the Australian Open 2018, for 20 times in his illustrious career.
 At 36 years 173 days, Roger Federer also became the oldest man to win a Grand Slam title since Ken Rosewall in 1972, when he won in Australia in 2018.

 Over the past decade and a half, Federer has achieved feats that nobody dreamt about.
 He has shattered records every time he has stepped onto the tennis court, carrying his customary mojo.

 Experts have written almost everything there is to write about him and still continue to bow down to his greatness and even the finest of them sometimes fall short to describe this legendary tennis athlete.

 Out of the numerous achievements that Roger Federer has in his historical career, we take a look at the 10 most important ones.
 These career achievements mattered the most in Federer’s journey from a boy to a legend.
 They have also cemented his place as the greatest ever to grace the courts.

 #10.
 237 Consecutive Weeks

 #9.
 Olympics Doubles Gold and Singles Silver

 The 2016 season was probably his last shot to get the gold medal in singles tennis.
 Something that had always eluded him in his career.
 However, who knows, he might stray long enough till the time Tokyo is around.
 But Federer can still look back at his journey at the biggest sporting extravaganza without any regrets.